Rhea Chakraborty arrest shows how India sees drug addiction as moral crisis – not the illness it is

 Ronny Sen is a film director, writer and photographer based in Calcutta.
 His debut feature film Cat Sticks world premiered in the competition section at Slamdance Film Festival, 2019 where it won a Jury Award.
 He has made two photo books, Khmer Din (2013) and End of Time (2016).

-This piece was first written and published in collaboration with akademimag.com on September , 2020.
-It can be found on Instagram at @akademimag and on Twitter at @akademi_mag.
+This piece was first written and published in collaboration with akademimag.com on September 6, 2020.
+The publication can be found on Instagram at @akademimag and on Twitter at @akademi_mag.